 As an automotive supplier we aspire to achieve a long-term goal of carbon neutrality for our products, facilities, and suppliers.
 This goal aligns with our business needs and drives actions to reduce greenhouse gas (GHG) emissions, helping to prevent adverse impacts of climate change, and is enabled by a clearly defined pathway provided by science-based targets.
 As we continue to work towards achieving this goal, we recognize our supply base plays a very important role.
 We want to make a positive impact to our internal and external environment with support from our supply base.
 This will require coordination with our internal and external key stakeholders, including our entire supply base.

+Nexteer views climate change as a global priority management issue and supports efforts to dramatically decrease greenhouse gas (GHG) emissions.
 Nexteer encourages all suppliers to support the reduction of our greenhouse gas (GHG) emissions.
-Nexteer suppliers are encouraged to minimize their impact on climate change, via alignment with the United Nations Framework Convention on Climate Change (Paris Agreement).
+Nexteer suppliers are encouraged to minimize their impact on climate change, via alignment with the United Nations Framework Convention on

+Climate Change (Paris Agreement).
 Suppliers are encouraged to work towards carbon neutrality within their own operations and throughout their sub-suppliers.
 Upon request, suppliers are expected to report prior year energy use, Scope 1, 2 and 3 emissions (where applicable), including year over year target reductions.